 2021 Quick Start Grant Recipients

-QSG funding will allow Franklin to make these necessary repairs and complete deep retrofits in homes that would otherwise not be able to participate in the HES program.
+QSG funding will allow Franklin to make necessary repairs and complete deep retrofits in homes that would otherwise not be able to participate in the HES program.

 Theory of Change